oracle/weblogic-image-tool/site/update-image.md

 # Update Image

 Use the `update` command to apply patches to an existing WebLogic Docker image.
-The required options for the command are marked with asterisk (*).
+The required options for the command are marked with an asterisk (*).
 The password can be provided in one of the three ways:

 * Plain text
 * Environment variable